cristhiandas/Merengue-skill-workshop/README.md

 # Merengue-skill-workshop

-Okey everyone, so we made it through the second week (almost), and now we have the Merengue workshop, here what is going to happen:
+Okey everyone, so we made it through the *-insert the week you are on-* week (almost), and now we have the Merengue workshop, so... this is what's going to happen:

 First, I will iterate over and over againg the "Merengue counts" Array, and will pass it as an input value.
 Then, you'll have to run a program that gets the input value and move a feet.